 If this Update is adopted as proposed, it will potentially provide a significant reduction in the scope of effort for companies as they adopt the new guidance in Topic 842.
 Additionally, the FASB is proposed other changes to Topic 842 which will both clarify and improve the existing guidance of Topic 842 for both lessees and lessors.
 Chief among these proposals is a practical expedient for lessors to not separate lease and non-lease components for operating leases, in certain circumstances.

 Staying Up to Date with Lease Accounting Standards

 The key takeaway is that the guidance in Topic 842 is continuing to evolve, making it critical to stay on top of the issues surrounding the implementation of this wide-ranging topic.
-Surgent has several resources for you to enhance your understanding of the new lease accounting model under Topic 842 and the proposed changes to it.
-Please join us on April 6, 2018, from 1 to 3 PM for our webinar, Lease Accounting: The Impact of Changing Standards on Both Lessors and Lessees, in which we’ll review the Topic 842 model and the challenges companies have had in implementing it.
+Surgent has several resources for you to enhance your understanding of the new lease accounting model under Topic 842 and the proposed changes to it, including our webinar, Lease Accounting: The Impact of Changing Standards on Both Lessors and Lessees, in which we’ll review the Topic 842 model and the challenges companies have had in implementing it.